adeharo9/repo-updater/README.md

 2. `.hg`
 3. `.svn`

-Which means in case you have a mixed VCS (typical case is a SVN repository inside a git one), they'll be detected following the former order.
+Which means in case you have mixed VCS (typical case is a SVN repository inside a git one), they'll be detected following the former order (in the example, it'll be detected and updated as a git repository, not as a subversion one).